exposit/zerowriting/lcd_screen/setup.md

 sudo apt-get install --reinstall libraspberrypi0 libraspberrypi-dev libraspberrypi-doc libraspberrypi-bin
 ```

-You will need libmm to be installed each time you reboot.
+You will need libmm to be installed when you reboot.

 I followed the instructions step by step.
 First use raspi-config to turn on spi and i2c.
 Then go scroll down to the Bookworm specific link (I used the latest bookworm version) & instructions and follow those.
 At some point you will lose libmm!
 You can actually check if the screen is black because of this by using ssh, it'll tell you so once you log in.

 I did the instructions on a pi with an existing hdmi display, except I did not use raspi-config to turn spi on until after I had pressed the screen onto the pi.
 Everything worked, but I realized I had forgotten the last two steps using raspi-config and I had also named my 99-fbturbo file ".conf" not ".tilde".

-This actually gives a perfectly usable CLI by commenting out the lines in .bash_profile:
+This actually gives a perfectly usable CLI by commenting out the lines in .bash_profile (don't do this, this is just for reference if something goes wrong later and you need to revert):
 ```
     #fbcp &
     #startx  2> /tmp/xorg_errors